Spomky-Labs/jose/README.md

 Please consider the following optional requirements:
 * For AES-GCM based algorithms (`AxxxGCM` and `AxxxGCMKW`): [PHP Crypto](https://github.com/bukka/php-crypto) Extension (at least `v0.2.1`) is highly recommended as encryption/decryption is faster than the pure PHP implementation.
-* For ECC based algorithms: [PHP ECC](https://github.com/phpecc/phpecc) (`v0.4@dev` only).
 * For Ed25519 algorithm: [php-ed25519-ext](https://github.com/encedo/php-ed25519-ext) required
 * For X25519 algorithm: [php-curve25519-ext](https://github.com/encedo/php-curve25519-ext) required

 Please read performance test results below concerning the ECC based algorithms.
-As the time needed to perform operation is very long compared to the other algorithms, we do not recommend their use.
+As the time needed to perform operation is long compared to the other algorithms, we do not recommend their use.

 # Continuous Integration